- See Dublin's castle and the ancient Book of Kells

 Get ready to soak up Ireland's natural beauty today as you drive 50 miles (81 km) northwest to Connemara National Park.
 There, you can take the opportunity to hike to the top of 1,450-ft (442-m) Diamond Hill before heading to Kylemore Abbey and its Victorian walled garden, which is a great place to stop for lunch.

-After lunch, you can head for the colorful town of Westport and check into your hotel for the night.
+After lunch, you can head to the colorful town of Westport and check into your hotel for the night.
 You'll have the evening free to explore the town, which is filled with bars and restaurants where you can hear traditional Irish music.

 Day 4: Drive to Donegal Town